-The Restricted Group is exposed to market risk, credit risk and liquidity risk.
+The Restricted Group's senior management of these risks.
 The Restricted Group's senior management oversees the management of these risks.
 The Restricted Group's senior management is supported by a various sub committees that advises on financial risks and the appropriate financial risk governance framework for the Restricted Group.
 These committees provides assurance to the Restricted Group's senior management that the Restricted Group's financial risk activities are governed by appropriate policies and procedure and that financial risks are identified, measured and managed in accordance with the Restricted Group's policies and risk objectives.
 The Board of Directors reviews and agrees policies for managing each risk, which are summarised as below.